 How does VIP work?

-VIP courses are discipline electives for engineering students: View electives HERE
+- VIP courses are generally considered as discipline electives for engineering students: View how it fits HERE

-Medical Students: Only students who are in 3rd or 4th year (Independent Learning Project only for 4th years) in 2021 can apply for a VIP team.
-Medical students will enrol in VIP as General Education Electives or Independent Learning Project (ILP) requirements.
+- Medical Students: Only students who are in 3rd or 4th year (Independent Learning Project only for 4th years) can apply to join a VIP team.
+These courses will satisfy General Education Electives or Independent Learning Project (ILP) requirements.
 Please consult with your Program Authority to discuss where this course fits within program requirements.

 Experiential learning for our students